 Where possible, the description entered into this field of the submission form should be between 50 and 250 words in length.
-Detailed descriptions can be contained within a ‘readme’ file – preferably in plain text format.
-For further advice, see here, or contact the library for an example template.
+Detailed descriptions can be contained within a ‘README’ file – preferably in plain text format.
+Further guidance on writing a README file for research data can be found on The Source or contact eData@stfc.ac.uk for an example template.

 Date of Issue